fran-galic/Statistical-Thinking-and-Data-Analysis/README.md

 By investigating these questions, we aimed to uncover insights that could help educators, parents, and students better understand the factors affecting academic performance.

-Final reports from our analysis are stored in the `final_reports` directory.
+Final reports from our analysis are stored in the `final_report` directory.

 ---